Sorry

 The story behind Chi Xiaoning's unfinished 1979 footage documenting the radical activities of the Stars Group artists in China during the Beijing Spring.

 This is a story about underground film-making, radical art, and censorship.
-In 1979, Chi Xiaoning created his Film of Star Group Activities of 1979.
+In 1979, Chi Xiaoning created his Film of Stars Group Activities of 1979.
 It is the only known video documenting the radical activities of the Stars Group, an avant-garde group of artists from China who championed individuality and freedom of expression.
 The only copy of the footage is in the M+ Collections.

 Below, film-maker Andy Cohen, whose 2020 film Beijing Spring showcases portions of the footage, tells the story behind Chi Xiaoning’s daring film-making during a period that was still subject to severe censorship in favour of official propaganda art.
 Beijing Spring will be showcased as part of an upcoming M+ Screenings programme.